ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 * the terms that are in the vocabulary, as might be added by updates to this document; see {{extension}}.

+The process of obtaining preferences has very limited scope for variation between implementations.

+## Respecting Preferences

 There is considerably more discretion involved in respecting preferences.
 An entity MAY choose to respect these preferences when processing assets.
 This is done according to both:

-* an understanding of the nature of that processing and how it corresponds to the usage categories where preferences have been expressed, and
+* an understanding of the nature of the processing being performed and how it corresponds to the usage categories where preferences have been expressed, and